Transferable Reward Learning by Dynamics-Agnostic Discriminator Ensemble: Experiments

-To verify the arguments in Sec.~\ref{sec_policy_dependency}, we conduct an experiment in \texttt{HalfCheetah}.
-We train a policy by GAIL and save the learned discriminator for every $5$ iterations.
-We additionally learn a policy from scratch in the same environment with the true reward.
-We save the data sampled by the policy during the training process at each iteration.
-We denote the data at $i$-th iteration by $\mathcal{D}_i$.
-For all $i$ and all saved discriminators, we calculate the classification precision $\mathcal{P}(\mathcal{D}_i)=\sum_{s,a\in\mathcal{D}_i}\frac{\mathbb{I}\left\{D(E(s,a;\phi);\psi) < 0.5\right\}}{|\mathcal{D}_i|}, $ and the derived reward $\mathcal{R}(\mathcal{D}_i) = \sum_{s,a\in\mathcal{D}_i}\frac{-\log(1-D(E(s,a;\phi);\psi))}{|\mathcal{D}_i|}. $ Here, $\mathbb{I}\{\cdot\}$ denotes the indicator function that outputs $1$ if $\cdot$ holds and $0$ otherwise.
-We normalize the derived reward by $0$--$1$ normalization such that the minimum and the maximum reward derived by a discriminator is $0$ and $1$, respectively\footnote{The unnormalized results can be found in Appendix~\ref{supp_unnorm}}.
-The results are shown in Fig.~\ref{fig_exp_policy_denpendency_halfcheetah}.
-We can find that the discriminator learned in the early stage can classify the data with low return better (the left-bottom side on the left of Fig.~\ref{fig_exp_policy_denpendency_halfcheetah}).
-However, the right-bottom side corresponds to the discriminator at convergence, which cannot distinguish the low-performance data.
-In contrast, these discriminators can obtain a higher classification precision on high-performance data.
-As a result, the discriminator at convergence will give a higher reward to the low-performance data than the data with high performance (the right figure in Fig.~\ref{fig_exp_policy_denpendency_halfcheetah}).
-These results support that the reward learned by AIL is policy-dependent.
-If the discriminator is incompatible with the policy, the reward derived by the discriminator could be incorrect.
+In this part, we would like to verify whether the policy dependency exists in GAIL (\cref{sec_policy_dependency}).
+We choose \texttt{HalfCheetah} as the testbed for this experiment as there is no terminal state.
+The trajectory length in \texttt{HalfCheetah} is constant, making the returns dependent solely on the average rewards.
+Therefore, in this environment, we can directly compare the average rewards from the learned reward model with the policy performance, represented by the true environment returns.
+We train a policy using GAIL and save the learned discriminators at each iteration.
+Additionally, we train a policy from scratch in the same environment using the true reward, preserving all sample data collected during training.
+We denote the data at the $i$-th iteration by $\mathcal{B}_i$.
+For every iteration $i$ and any discriminator $D$, we calculate the classification precision $\mathcal{P}(\mathcal{B}_i)=1-\sum_{s,a\in\mathcal{B}_i}{D(E(s,a;\phi);\psi)}/{|\mathcal{B}_i|}. $ The derived reward is $\mathcal{R}(\mathcal{B}_i) = \sum_{s,a\in\mathcal{B}_i}{-\log(1-D(E(s,a;\phi);\psi))}/{|\mathcal{B}_i|}. $ We normalize $\mathcal{P}$ and $\mathcal{R}$ using min-max normalization, ensuring their values range between $0$ and $1$.
+The results are presented in \cref{fig_exp_policy_denpendency_halfcheetah}.
+We observe that the discriminator learned in the early stages can better classify the low-return data, as shown on the left-bottom side of \cref{fig_policy_dependency_classification_precision}.
+In contrast, the discriminator at convergence, depicted on the right side, struggles to distinguish the low-return data.
+Conversely, these discriminators achieve higher classification precision on high-return data.
+Consequently, the discriminator at convergence tends to reward the low-return data more than the high-return data (\cref{fig_policy_dependency_derived_reward}).
+Ideally, the low-return data should be easier to distinguish than the high-return data.
+However, the discriminator gradually forgets how to differentiate the early policies.
+The results presented in \cref{fig_exp_policy_denpendency_halfcheetah} illustrate the policy dependency phenomenon and confirm its existence within GAIL.